7 Ways to Minimize Prepaid Card Fees

-As reloadable prepaid debit cards soar in popularity, the newly created Consumer Financial Protection Bureau is considering enacting the first regulations aimed specifically at the cards.
-At issue is the potential for hidden and confusing fees, and what consumer advocates call a lack of basic protections.
+To provide greater protection to consumers, the Consumer Financial Protection Bureau last year issued new disclosure rulings on reloadable prepaid debit cards.
+At issue was the potential for hidden and confusing fees, and what consumer advocates call a lack of basic protections.

 From 2009 to 2012, the number of reloadable cards in use in the United States doubled, from 3.4 million to 7 million.
-The growth continues.
-By 2014, U.S. consumers will have $167 billion loaded on these cards, the Mercator Advisory Group predicts.
+And the growth continues, with a prediction that by the end of 2014, U.S. consumers will have $167 billion loaded on these cards.

 Why the growing affinity for these cards?
 One reason is that banks have made a big push into the market for these cards, in part because they are less regulated than credit and debit cards.